 Obviously it’s not possible to put individual buttons for all these options on your camera, nor would you want them all there.
 Instead, they will all be accessed via a menu system.
 To get to the menu system, most compact cameras have a dedicated “menu” button.

-Pressing this will take you to the menu, at which point you will either be able to navigate the menu using the other buttons on the back of the camera, or via touchscreen interface if your camera has a touchscreen.
+Pressing this will take you to the menu, at which point you will either be able to move through the menu using the other buttons on the back of the camera, or via touchscreen interface if your camera has a touchscreen.

 Video Button